 3 realistic new habits for January to make 2018 your best year yet

-If you’re suffering a serious lack of inspiration to fulfil those well-intended resolutions you swore to the night before, don’t worry.
+The first of January is a tough day for a lot of people.
+You might feel a tad overindulged, hungover, under-the-weather and generally unhealthy after the holiday.
+If you’re suffering a serious lack of inspiration to fulfill those well-intended resolutions you swore to the night before, don’t worry.
 This is completely normal - it’s what you do with those guilty, negative thoughts that matter and ultimately get you where you want to be.

-One new habit you should definitly include on your routine for 2018 is trying one of our Xpress Classes.
-They’re fast, efficiente and mostly fun.
-Follow xpressclasses.holmesplace.com to learn more.
+One new habit you should definitely include on your routine for 2018 is trying one of our Xpress Classes.
+They’re fast, efficient and mostly fun.
+Sign up for a free trial here: http://xpressclasses.holmesplace.com/ch/en